awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.FaultInjectionQueries.md

 This fault injection query takes one of the following crash types:
 + **`INSTANCE`—**A crash of the MySQL\-compatible database for the Amazon Aurora instance is simulated\.
-+ **`DISPATCHER`—**A crash of the dispatcher on the master instance for the Aurora DB cluster is simulated\.
++ **`DISPATCHER`—**A crash of the dispatcher on the writer instance for the Aurora DB cluster is simulated\.
 The *dispatcher* writes updates to the cluster volume for an Amazon Aurora DB cluster\.
 + **`NODE`—**A crash of both the MySQL\-compatible database and the dispatcher for the Amazon Aurora instance is simulated\.
 For this fault injection simulation, the cache is also deleted\.

 The default crash type is `INSTANCE`\.